silverstripe/silverstripe-raygun/README.md

 ## Filtering

-Some error data will be too sensitive to transmit to an external service, such as credit card details or passwords.
-Since this data is very application specific, Raygun doesn't filter out anything by default.
-You can configure to either replace or otherwise transform specific values based on their keys.
-These transformations apply to form data (`$_POST`), custom user data, HTTP headers, and environment data (`$_SERVER`).
-It does not filter the URL or its `$_GET` parameters, or custom message strings.
-Since Raygun doesn't log method arguments in stack traces, those don't need filtering.
+Raygun will send the following data:

+- $_POST
+- $_SERVER
+- $_GET (included in URL also)

+By default we filter out some sensitive SilverStripe details which appear in the $_SERVER variable.
+These include:

+- SS_DATABASE_USERNAME
+- SS_DATABASE_PASSWORD
+- SS_DEFAULT_ADMIN_USERNAME
+- SS_DEFAULT_ADMIN_PASSWORD
+- SS_RAYGUN_APP_KEY

+You will likely want to filter out other sensitive data such as credit cards, passwords etc. You can do this in your `mysite/_config.php` file.
+These rules are applied to $_SERVER, $_POST and $_GET data.
 All key comparisons are case insensitive.

 Example implementation in mysite/_config.php: